fonttools/fonttools/README.md

 ### Attributes
 * `name`: string.
 The name of the glyph.
 * `unicode`: string.
-Unicode value for this glyph, in hexadecimal.
+Unicode values for this glyph, in hexadecimal.
+Multiple values should be separated with a space.
 * `mute`: optional attribute, number 1 or 0.
 Indicate if this glyph should be supressed in the output.

 # 4.2.1 `note` element